First Holy Communion

 To receive Holy Communion is to receive Our Lord and Our God, body, blood, soul and divinity.
 Therefore, without attendance at Holy Mass, the reception of Holy Communion will not make much sense and it remains Catholic teaching that we should not receive Holy Communion if we are not regularly attending Mass, and to go to Confession if we deliberately miss Holy Mass without reasonable excuse.

 Aged 9+ in September?
-Many children make and receive their First Holy Communion around the age of 8 in School Year 3, but this is not always the case.
+Most children make and receive their First Holy Communion around the age of 8 in School Year 3, but this is not always the case.
 Children who are a bit older (aged 9+ at the start of the programme) may now find the content of the First Holy Communion course insufficient for their needs.
 Therefore, the “We Journey Together Course” might be more appropriate as the material on this course is better suited for older children.
 Contact the Parish Office for more details.

 Aged 13+ in September?
 It may be more appropriate that you wait until School Year 10 and join the Confirmation Programme and make and receive your First Holy Communion at the same time.
 For a good reason, and you can demonstrate your readiness, you might, with the permission of the bishop, be allowed to join the Confirmation course in School Year 9.